Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 ## User interface outline

-The application should have the basic arithmetic operations visible to the user at all times while the application is running, and an additional window should open when the user wishes to use the graphical calculation feature.
+The application should have the basic arithmetic operations visible to the user at all times while the application is running, and an additional window should open when the user wishes to use the graphics calculator feature.

 ## Planned features for the basic version